whizyrel/minikube-install/README.md

-# Kind Installation Shell Script
+# Minikube Installation Shell Script

 This repository contains the following files